Neetha Shetty

 Neetha Shetty is an Indian television actress.
-She has starred in the TV series Ghar Ki Lakshmi Betiyann as Gauri, one of the Garodia sisters, and in Kahiin To Hoga as Dr. Archita.
+She has starred in Ghar Ki Lakshmi Betiyann as Gauri, one of the Garodia sisters, and in Kahin to Hoga as Dr. Archita.

 Career

-Neetha has played the role of Sanjana in the TV series Mamta, telecasted on Zee TV.
-She has also acted in Banoo Main Teri Dulhann (as Dr. Shivani), and in Tum Bin Jaaoon Kahaan (as Khushi), both on Zee TV.

-In 2018, Neetha starred in the Season 1 of the ALTBalaji’s web series Gandii Baat.
+Neetha has played the role of Sanjana in Mamta.
+She has also acted in Banoo Main Teri Dulhan as Dr. Shivani, and in Tum Bin Jaaoon Kahaan as Khushi.
+In 2018, Neetha starred in the Season 1 of Gandii Baat.